aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 #### Using the Dev Container

-After following the instructions in [Installation](#installation), when the project is opened in VSCode, a popup will appear indicating that the folder contains a dev container configuration.
+After following the instructions in [Installation](#installation), when the project is opened in your code editor, a popup will appear indicating that the folder contains a dev container configuration.
 To utilize the Dev Container environment, click on “Reopen in Container”.

 ### Option 2 - Manual Install